 Skills and knowledge for food handlers

-Food businesses have a legal responsibility under Standard 3.2.2 Clause 3 of the Food Standards Code to make sure staff who undertake or supervise food handling activities have skills and knowledge in food safety and food hygiene commensurate with their work activities, to ensure safe food is prepared.
+Food businesses have a legal responsibility to make sure food handlers have food safety skills and knowledge in food safety and hygiene line with the work they do.

 Definitions